 [degree to which data can be or have been merged with other data sources] How consistent are the data over time?
 If there are differences, what are they and what is their impact?
 This has not been accurately assessed.
-More recent extracts indicate the presence of a greater number of holdings but it is unknown if this is representative of the population or an artefact due to inaccurate data e.g. poultry holdings that have gone out of business may not have been removed from the database.
+More recent extracts indicate the presence of fewer holdings but it is unknown if this is representative of the population or an artefact due to inaccurate data.
 This might be clarified if there was a mechanism for owners to update their poultry numbers on a regular basis.